icub-tech-iit/documentation/mkdocs/tendons_icub/docs/cabling_V2.md

 !!!NOTE
     IITCODE  13963 is alternative to the 4545 (old one - not in use ANYMORE) and it was introduced only for cost efficiency

-Please follow this [link](Lower_Arm_V2.md) for an extended HOWTO route the cable.
+Please follow this [link](lower_arm_V2.md) for an extended HOWTO route the cable.

 #### 1.1.a	THUMB peculiarity

-THe THUMB is a bit particular because - as it is the finger with the most degree of freedom- need to pass a serie of pulley at the base of the Thumb in order to add also the thumb oppose joint inside the articulation.
+The **THUMB** is a finger a bit particular compared to the index and the middle in the wiring because - as it is the finger with the most degrees of freedom- it needs to pass a serie of pulleys at the base of it in order to add also the thumb oppose joint movement inside the articulation.

 <img src="../img/HAND_WRIST_V2/TH_SHEATHS.png" width=75%>